gatechain/gatechain-docs/en/gatechain-wallet.md

 ## 2. Related Definitions
 ### 2.1 GateChain Address Types ###

-GateChain have two  main account types, Normal Account and Vault Account, with different  identifier at the start in their addresses:
+GateChain have two  main account types, Standard Account and Vault Account, with different  identifier at the start in their addresses:

-* Normal Account：start with “gt’’. “gt1” indicates a single- signature Normal Account, and “gt2” indicates a multi- signature  Normal Account.
+* Standard Account：start with “gt’’. “gt1” indicates a single- signature Standard Account, and “gt2” indicates a multi- signature  Standard Account.
 * Vault Account：start with “vault’.“vault 1” indicates a single- signature Vault Account, and “ vault2” indicates a multi- signature   Vault Account.

 With the address identifier mechanism invented by GateChain, the recipient account can easily identify the sending account's  type and set confirmation requirement  accordingly.If it is from a Vault Account, confirmation is safe  only after revocable delay period.